musichien/kairos/README.md

-# 🌟 Kairos AI - 건강한 노화를 위한 AI 동반자
+# 🌟 Kairos AI - AI Companion for Healthy Aging

 **AI for Healthy and Clear-Minded Aging with Advanced Memory, Security, and Cultural Intelligence**